 The National Magazine Awards honor print and digital magazines that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy journalistic enterprise and imaginative art direction.
 The National Magazine Awards were established in 1966, when Look received the first award.
 The first award for digital journalism was presented to Money in 1997.

 Magazine Editors’ Hall of Fame and Creative Excellence Awards honor editors, writers and artists for career-long achievements and enduring contributions to magazine journalism.
 Honorees are chosen by the ASME Board of Directors.
 The awards are presented in alternating years at the National Magazine Awards Annual Dinner.
-The most recent recipient of the Hall of Fame Award was Terry McDonell in 2012; the most recent recipients of the Creative Excellence Award were Milton Glaser and Walter Bernard in 2013.
+The most recent recipient of the Hall of Fame Award was Graydon Carter in 2014; the most recent recipients of the Creative Excellence Award were Milton Glaser and Walter Bernard in 2013.

 Best American Magazine Writing anthologizes National Magazine Award-winning and –nominated articles.
 Published annually by the Columbia University Press, Best American Magazine Writing is widely used in journalism courses.
 The introduction to the 2013 edition was written by James Bennet, editor in chief of The Atlantic.
 A Chinese edition is published in Shanghai.

 National Magazine Awards entry fees fund the Osborn Elliott Scholarship at the Columbia Journalism School.
 Named in honor of the former Newsweek editor, Columbia dean and ASME president, the Osborn Elliott Scholarship is awarded to students who intend to pursue careers in magazine journalism.